-New research will assess the situation of young people in the EU, in particular NEETs, a decade after the onset of the Great Recession.
-Building on Eurofound’s previous research on youth, the new research will investigate how the NEETs population has changed in terms of its size and composition.
+New research will assess the social situation of young people in the EU, in particular NEETs, a decade after the onset of the Great Recession.
+It will also examine the impact of the COVID-19 crisis and initiatives in the EU Member States to support young people.
+Building on Eurofound’s previous research on youth, the research will investigate how the NEETs population has changed in terms of its size and composition.
 It will also include a new estimation of the cost of NEETS to society in light of these changes.
 A review of evaluations of selected measures for social inclusion of young people will be carried out, possibly with some focus on specific groups.

 Other related research topics

 In addition to research on the diversity of NEETs, over the years Eurofound has explored (see publications section below):

 - the characteristics and values of youth entrepreneurship